GLOBAL MARKETS-Dollar posts big gains, U.S. stocks buck global rally

 By Amanda Cooper and Koh Gui Qing

-LONDON/NEW YORK, Jan 3 (Reuters) - The dollar headed for its largest one-day rise in over three months on Tuesday, while U.S. stocks bucked a global equities rally in a macro-packed week that could offer a steer on when, and at what level, U.S. interest rates might peak.
+LONDON/NEW YORK, Jan 3 (Reuters) - The dollar jumped on Tuesday as oil prices sank, while U.S. stocks bucked a global equities rally in a macro-packed week that could offer a steer on when and where U.S. interest rates might peak.

-The MSCI All-World index .MIWD00000PUSdipped 0.15%, dragged by declines in U.S. stocks,while European shares jumpedto two-week highs, led by hefty gains in anything from financials, to oil and gas stocks, to healthcare.

 The euro was the worst-performing currency against the dollar EUR=EBS, falling by the most since late September, after German regional inflation data showed consumer price pressures eased sharply in December, thanks in large part to government measures to contain natural gas bills for households and businesses.